blbadger/blbadger.github.io/aperiodic-inverted.md

 ### The logistic map is non-invertible, hence dynamically irreversible

-Suppose one were to track a dynamical system without knowing any details about how it worked.
+Suppose one were to observe movement over time.

 The logistic equation, which has been explored [here](https://blbadger.github.io/logistic-map.html) and [here](https://blbadger.github.io/logistic-boundary.html) is as follows: